RuntimeTerror557/KisanKavach/README.md

 - **Chained, hash-linked audit trail** — every state transition is recorded as a block containing a hash of the previous block, so any tampering with historical records would break the hash chain (see the blockchain note below for what this does and doesn't guarantee).
 - **Role separation** — Farmer, Officer, and Ledger views are logically separated in the UI to reflect the principle of least privilege (though this demo has no real authentication — see below).

-**What is *not* implemented:** there is no real authentication/authorization, no encryption at rest or in transit for application data (since nothing is persisted), no server-side validation, and no protection against a user simply switching roles in the UI (the role switcher is open to anyone using the demo).

 ## AI Integration